 Know Before You Go

-The Bird Sanctuary is bordering private residences, so please respectfully while visiting.
+The Bird Sanctuary is bordering private residences, so please respectfully while visiting (it is also very close to Fiume).
 Also, try not to peeve the birds (they are easily frightened), and give them space.
 The most accessible entrance is located next to 233 South Melville Street (the red house towards Locust Street), from which the alley into the sanctuary begins.
 However, there is another entrance located next to 258 S. 45th Street, but this entrance is not recommended due to unstable footing and the possibility of ice.
 The sanctuary is open 24 hours, seven days a week, but the best time to go is around 1 to 3 p.m. when the wildlife is most active.